-Rangers have SPFL 'talks' over fixture schedule
+SPFL look at Rangers request to move Motherwell tie

-Rangers 'having talks' over moving games for Europa semi with RB Leipzig
+SPFL look at Rangers request to move Motherwell tie before Europa semi with RB Leipzig

 Last updated on .From the section Rangers